RoyaHe/royahe.github.io/_pages/about.md

 - Graph Neural Networks

 # News
+- 2025.01 Our paper [DAGE: DAG Query Answering via Relational Combinator with Logical Constraints](https://arxiv.org/abs/2410.22105) has been accepted by The Web Conference 2025!
 - 2024.10 Presented our work at ECAI 2024, Santiago De Compostela
-- 2024.09 Our paper [Predictive Multiplicity of Knowledge Graph Embeddings in Link Prediction](https://arxiv.org/abs/2408.08226) has been accepted by EMNLP findings!
+- 2024.09 Our paper [Predictive Multiplicity of Knowledge Graph Embeddings in Link Prediction](https://arxiv.org/abs/2408.08226) has been accepted by EMNLP 2024 findings!
-- 2024.07 Our paper [Generating $$SROI^-$$ Ontologies via Knowledge Graph Query Embedding Learnig](https://arxiv.org/abs/2407.09212) has been accepted by ECAI (Oral Talk)!
+- 2024.07 Our paper [Generating $$SROI^-$$ Ontologies via Knowledge Graph Query Embedding Learnig](https://arxiv.org/abs/2407.09212) has been accepted by ECAI 2024 (Oral Talk)!
 - 2023.12 Our paper [Robust Knowledge Extraction from Large Language Models using Social Choice Theory](https://arxiv.org/abs/2312.14877) has been accepted by AAMAS!
 - 2023.11 Attended ISWC2023 conference in Athens, Greece
 - 2023.08 Our paper [Can Pattern Learning Enhance Complex Logical Query Answering?](https://ceur-ws.org/Vol-3632/ISWC2023_paper_463.pdf) has been accepted by ISWC 2023 Poster&Demo track